Seagate/uds-deploy-k8s/README.md

 pilot-link-ds-detect-storage2-74748f9f45-nx827   1/1     Running   0          8m2s
 ```

-### Modify a UDS Pilot Link Controller Configuration File on a Running Deployemnt
+### Modify a UDS Pilot Link Controller Configuration File on a Running Deployment
 We will update the configuration file `pilot-link-ctrlr-config-detect1.json` created in section [Defining a UDS Pilot Link Controller Configuration File](#defining-a-uds-pilot-link-controller-configuration-file) to assign the ***VM Ware Virtual Disk*** to be ***NON-UDX*** storage instead of ***UDX*** storage.

 1. Remove the following from the `pilot-link-ctrlr-config-detect1.json` section `dev_to_type_map` As the device is not listed it will be assigned by the `non_udx` catch all configuration section: